Shipping is a Feature: Some Guiding Principles for People That Build Things -

 Therefore, “understanding what people think they want and then translating the value of Slack into their terms” is something we all work on.
 It is the sum of the exercise of all our crafts.
 We do it with copy accompanying signup forms, with fast-loading pages, with good welcome emails, with comprehensive and accurate search, with purposeful loading screens, and with thoughtfully implemented and well-functioning features of all kinds. — Written by Slack, https://medium.com/p/4c59524d650d

-Anonymous asked: Hi.
+Anonymous said: Hi.
 How long wld you take and how much wld you charge for UI designing?
 Please pardon my candidness.
 Thank you and i hope to hear from you soon. :)

 So sorry for the late reply!
 It depends on the project.
 If you could furnish me with more information, I will be able to give a better idea on it.
 Thanks!